Richard Levy (paleoclimatologist)

-Richard Levy is a New Zealand glacial stratigrapher and paleoclimatologist with expertise in microfossil analysis.
+Richard Halford Levy is a New Zealand glacial stratigrapher and paleoclimatologist with expertise in microfossil analysis.
 As a principal scientist at GNS Science he has been involved in international and New Zealand environmental research programmes focussing on the evolution of the Earth's climate and building an understanding of the role of greenhouse gases in causing anthropogenic climate changes, in particular those impacting global sea levels.
 He has had extensive experience in scientific drilling, leading major projects, including the ANtarctic geological DRILLing (ANDRILL) Program in Antarctica.
 Since 2018, Levy has co-led the government funded NZ SeaRise programme.

 Career and associations

 Levy co-authored the guide for the ANDRILL project in 2006 and had a leadership role in the establishment and running of the program.
 From 2008 to 2019 he was a senior scientist at GNS Science, becoming a principal scientist with a specific role as Environment and Climate Theme Leader in 2019.

 Between 2007 and 2015, he was Project Leader for the Global Change Programme that aimed "to advance understanding of past climate and environmental change in the New Zealand region, Southern Ocean and Antarctica".
 Levy was Program Leader of the Past Antarctic Climate and Future Implications (PACaFI - K001), a GNS project, from 2010 to 2018, and Director of the Joint Antarctic Research Institute (2013-2017).
 Since 2016 he has been the National Representative on the Executive Committee of the International Continental Scientific Drilling Program.

 In 2018, Levy along with Tim Naish, became a leader of the NZ Searise project.

 He is a staff member at the Antarctic Research Centre, Victoria University of Wellington and works with the Antarctic Science Platform on Project 1-Antarctic Ice Dynamics to investigate how models based on paleoenvironmental data can improve understanding of what controls and drives environmental change and the impact of ice melts in the Antarctica on sea levels.